 Other data validation list options

-There is lots of flexibility in this style of drop-down list.
+There is lots of flexibility in this type of drop-down list.

-The list doesn’t have to be on a worksheet; the values can also be hardcoded into the source field.
+The list doesn’t have to be on a worksheet; the values can be hardcoded into the source field.
 The screenshot below shows how to include the options Yes, No and Maybe without using cells; each list item is separated by a comma

 A drop-down list created in this way would look like this: